charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ####Between many maps {#sec:comp_stat_cat_many}

 When comparing a large number of maps, aggregation often is necessary to communicate results [@Brown2005].
-Some of the metrics detailed above that calculate correlation between two maps may be extended to many maps comparison [@Seppelt2003217], like the approach #1.
+Some of the metrics detailed above that calculate correlation between two maps may be extended to many maps comparison [@Seppelt2003217], like the total per categories approach:

 #### Total per categories{.unnumbered}
-Calculating the total numbers of pixels assigned to each category (as in point 1 from previous section) resulting in a table, with categories in comuns and runs in rows, which works if there are not too many runs.
-If there are, one may display a simple table linking categories with summary statistics indicating some measure of the mean and the variance (e.g average and extrema or standard deviation), as exemplified in the table below.
+Calculating the total numbers of pixels assigned to each category (as in previous section) resulting in a table, with categories in comuns and runs in rows, which works if there are not too many runs.
+If there are, one may display a simple table linking categories with summary statistics indicating some measure of the mean and the variance (e.g average and extrema or standard deviation), as exemplified in the table below[^80back].
 However, this measure only account for the overall amount of each category, and not for spatial distribution.

 | Land cover    |  Grass | Forest | Barren |